jamie-allen/effective_actors/preso/presentation.md

 * Trace-level logs should have output that you can read easily
 * Use line-breaks and indentation
+* Both Akka and Erlang support hooking in multiple listeners to the event log stream

 !SLIDE transition=blindY
 # Unique IDs for Messages